dansgithubuser/electron-orbitals/theory.md

 # Schrodinger's Equation
-Schrodiner's equation comes in a few forms.
+Schrodinger's equation comes in a few forms.
 We're interested in the "time-dependent" form, which is the general form.
 We'll split this equation into three parts:
 - a wave function
-- a Hamiltonian
+- a Hamiltonian operator
 - how those things relate (the rest)

 ## Wave Function